 Sadly, for the most part, the answer is "yes."
 Unlike humans, dogs, and cats, whose legs are supported by relatively thick bones, muscles, and sinew, horses have spindly little leg bones--especially those high-performance horses bred to go fast.
 The fact that a horse can weigh 1200 pounds (544 kilograms) puts an intense load on those bones even when the horse is stationary.
 When the horse's leg bone breaks, it usually shatters into dozens of pieces, and there is nothing left to knit together in a cast.

 Complicating this task is the fact that horses evolved as prey animals, not predators, and their one method of defense is to run away fast.
-They remain standing almost all of the time in order to make a quick getaway and even sleep on their feet.
+They remain standing almost all of the time in order to make a quick getaway and can even sleep on their feet.
 It is unrealistic to expect that a horse will calmly take to bed rest for months on end while its leg heals.

 Consequently, although vets today can sometimes treat greenstick fractures on horses (where the bone is cracked but not broken), the acceptable remedy today for most horse leg fractures still is euthanasia.
 Those who have tried to buck this trend, such as the owner of Barbora, who won the Kentucky Derby in 2006 and then broke his rear leg, have usually regretted the decision and, as in the case of Barbora, eventually followed through with putting the animal out of its misery.